marwanali213/Landaing-Page-Udacity-Project/README.md

-Landing Page Project
+#The Landing Project!
-Table of Contents
+>The project is about minipulating the dom and i have learn TONS of new information !!! this has gotta be the most informative part of a course!
-Instructions
+I have added a Responsive Navigation Bar and i learnt how active class works and highlighting
-Instructions
+## Table of Contents
-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+*  I eidet in the css content cause I needed it.

-To get started, open js/app.js and start building out the app's functionality
+* Responsive Navigation Bar , you can click it to go to a specific section , and you will go to this section.

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+* It's Responsive , easy to use , pretty.

-About :
+## Room for Improvement
 I need a review of the way I write code because I feel it's not good to practice somewhere, and I may have misunderstood things about the project requirements, but I did my best to be appropriate, and I understood the parts I need to practice more and the parts I'm good at, I'm waiting for your review.

-Mariam Shalaby.
+### Made By Mariam Shalaby.